jqhils/private_ai_course/README.md

-# private_ai_course
+# Secure and Private AI Course
-Code to accompany Udacity course on Secure and Pricate AI
+Code to accompany Andrew Trask's new Udacity course on [Secure and Private AI](https://classroom.udacity.com/courses/ud185)